Discover more from ukraine@war

 The main feature of fighting off the Russian army is not about Russia massively overpowering Ukraine in terms of manpower and weapons and not even about a significant scope of the strategic operation targeting Ukraine.
 The decisive factor is significantly disproportionate capabilities.

 This is most noticeable in terms of the maximum operating range of the assets of destruction.
-For the Russian armed forces, it’s up to 2,000 km, taking into account the range of air-based cruise missiles, while for Ukraine’s forces it is actually a mere 100 km, which is limited to the range of missiles and the deployment depth for the outdated short-range ballistic missile systems.
+For the Russian armed forces, it’s up to 2,000 km, taking into account the range of air-based cruise missiles2, while for Ukraine’s forces it is actually a mere 100 km, which is limited to the range of missiles and the deployment depth for the outdated short-range ballistic missile systems3.
 Thus, from the onset of the large-scale aggression, Russian weapons could hit targets 20 times farther than the Ukrainians.
 Translated into the language of military practice, it means that the AFU, in the best-case scenario, are able to employ outdated launchers and strike no farther than the depth of the enemy's operational rear.
 At the same time, the enemy is able to inflict point strikes on targets across the entire depth of the country's territory, doing it with impunity.

 It’s precisely this capability that should be considered as the Russian army’s center of gravity from a military standpoint.
 As long as the current situation persists, this war can last for years.